AdobeDocs/analytics.en/help/admin/admin/c-manage-report-suites/c-edit-report-suites/general/c-processing-rules/processing-rule-dimensions.md

 ## Success events

 Processing rules can set events but cannot read them as conditions.
-Set the rule action dropdown to **[!UICONTROL Set event]** to see available metrics to increment.
+Set the rule action drop-down to **[!UICONTROL Set event]** to see available metrics to increment.

 | Variable | Read/write status | Description |
 | --- | --- | --- |